realmcu/HoneyGUI/doc/source/GUI-APP/SaaA/RVisualDesigner.md

 - Export the user designed GUI project to .bin, and the .bin can be programmed into the IC to display graphical interface.
 - Simulate the GUI project on PC.

 Get RVisualDesigner tool from SDK.
+Or download from [here](https://wiki.realtek.com/pages/viewpage.action?spaceKey=BTMKT&title=RVisualDesigner+Release)